Canon regular: The Crosiers

 The origin of the Canons Regular of the Order of the Holy Cross appears to be uncertain, although all admit its great antiquity.
 It has been divided into four chief branches: the Italian, the Bohemian, the Belgian and the Spanish.
 Of this last very little is known.
 The branch once flourishing in Italy, after several attempts at reformation, was finally suppressed by Alexander VII in 1656.
 In Bohemia there are still some houses of Crosier Canons, as they are called, who, however, seem to be different from the well known Belgian Crosiers, who trace their origin to the time of Innocent III and recognize for their Father Blessed Theodore de Celles, who founded their first house at Huy, near Liège.
 These Belgian Croisier Canons have a great affinity with the Dominicans.
 They follow the Rule of St. Augustine, and their constitutions are mainly those compiled for the Dominican Order by St. Raymond of Penafort.
 Besides the usual duties of canons in the church, they are engaged in preaching, administering the sacraments, and teaching.
 Formerly they had houses in Belgium, the Netherlands, Germany, France, England, Ireland and Scotland.
 Until about 1900 they also served missions in North America, they had five monasteries in Belgium, of which St. Agatha is considered the mother-house.
 To these Croisier Canons belongs the privilege, granted to them by Pope Leo X and confirmed by Leo XIII, of blessing beads with an indulgence of 500 days.
 Their habit was formerly black, but is now a white soutane with a black scapular and a cross, white and red on the breast.
 In choir they wear in summer the rochet with a black almuce.

 Canons Regular of St. John Cantius

-The Canons Regular of St. John Cantius were founded in 1998 by Fr.
-C. Frank Phillips, C.R., and are active in the United States and Canada, principally in the area of parish ministry.
+The Canons Regular of St. John Cantius were founded in 1998 by C. Frank Phillips, C.R., and are active in the United States and Canada, principally in the area of parish ministry.

 Canons Regular of the New Jerusalem

-The Canons Regular of the New Jerusalem are a congregation who solely use the Tridentine rite based in the Diocese of Wheeling-Charleston.
+The Canons Regular of the New Jerusalem are a congregation who solely use the preconciliar, Tridentine rites which is based in the Diocese of Wheeling-Charleston.

 Canons Regular of St. Thomas

-The Canons Regular of St. Thomas are a newly founded congregation in the Diocese of Springfield in Illinois.
+A monastery sui juris following the Rule of St. Augustine in the tradition of canons regular, and entirely devoted to the ancient Latin liturgy of the Roman rite.
+The idea for the community was conceived in 2012 at the invitation of Francis R. Reiss, then a Auxiliary Bishop of Detroit and received the endorsement of Allen H. Vigneron the Bishop of Detroit.
+In 2019 the community relocated on the invitation of Thomas Paprocki, Bishop of Springfield to establish a permanent monastery.
+On the Feast of St. Michael the Archangel in 2020 Bishop Paprocki formally approved the Statutes of the Canons Regular of Saint Thomas Aquinas and canonically established their residence.